DinosaurTheory Introduction and Evidence Summary

 Author of DinosaurTheory

 Science is an ongoing process of discovery.
-We do not know why our reality exists, we struggle in defining what is life, we do not know how the laws of physics came to be, or who set the values of the physical constants, but we are certain of one thing: our reality is rational.
+We do not know why our reality exists; we struggle to define what life is; we do not know how the laws of physics came to be or why the physical constants have the values they do.
+Yet one thing is undeniable: science advances on the assumption that our reality is rational.

 Comments, Questions, and Answers